iPhone XS And XS Max To Be Released In New Color This Month, Chinese Sources Claim

 As opined by BGR, both Apple and Samsung “badly misjudged” the smartphone market last year, when both companies released devices that looked largely the same as their predecessors and didn’t come with any innovative selling features, but were notably more expensive.
 It appears, however, that Apple is hoping to generate more interest in the iPhone XS and XS Max by offering the two 2018 flagships in a red color option before the month is over.

 Given Apple’s purported focus on the Chinese market for this new color option, the company will reportedly be using the color name “China Red” instead of the usual PRODUCT(RED) branding.
-As explained on the Apple support site, proceeds from Apple PRODUCT(RED) devices have, over the past 12 years, helped raise about $200 million in funds toward programs that offer treatment for people with HIV or AIDS.
+As explained on the Apple support site, proceeds from Apple PRODUCT(RED) devices have, over the past 12 years, helped raise about $200 million in funds toward programs that offer treatment for people with HIV and AIDS.
 It remains unclear, however, whether the red versions of the iPhone XS and XS Max will be sold globally or sold exclusively in China.

 Report: Apple To Launch iPhone XS, XS Max In Red Color Soon https://t.co/JAvN3aVLXY pic.twitter.com/0kfE91Z3Na